stud0709/OneMoreSecret/README.md

 # ![App Icon](/app/src/main/res/mipmap-xhdpi/ic_launcher.png) OneMoreSecret
-OneMoreSecret is a standalone security layer for your data (e.g. passwords, more to come).
+OneMoreSecret is a standalone security layer for your data (e.g. passwords, TOTP tokens, and files).
 It leverages the Android Keystore system, turning your phone into a  [hardware security module](https://source.android.com/docs/security/features/keystore).
 In other words: with OneMoreSecret, you decrypt your secrets with your phone and your fingerprint.

 ### Disclaimer
 This is a very early version of the software.
 Use it at your own risk.
 We'll do our best to keep the message formats unchanged and guarantee the backward compatibility.